 See related blog post: Sacramento Renaissance Society

 The Underground After Hours Tour requires participants to be 21 years or older.
-That was not an issue with our group, as most of us are retired.
-In fact, the oldest member of the class (99) joined us that evening for the half-mile, 90 minute tour.
+That was not an issue with our group, as the majority of us are retired.
+In fact, the oldest member of the class (99 years young) joined us that evening for the half-mile, 90 minute tour.

 Why the age restriction?
 The evening tours are a peek into the lives of some of the people who lived here and actual events that took place in Sacramento during the Gold Rush era.
 Love, gambling, profiteering, cheating, murder, and lynching are all part of their collective stories.